 With all that said, here is the diet I have designed for Myra.
 Keep in mind that she has severe allergies, so I would make some significant changes for pets without those allergies.
 Hue made a crock pot with the following ingredients:

-- Six pounds of duck (pieces on bone) - cooling protein, Yin and Qi tonic.
+- 6 lbs of duck (pieces on bone) - cooling protein, Yin and Qi tonic.
 High in niacin (vitamin B3) which supports cellular genetic processes and decreases DNA damage.
 High in zinc, which boosts the immune system.

-- Four pounds of duck hearts - Blood tonic, support heart function.
+- 4 lbs of duck hearts - Blood tonic, support heart function.
 Higher in fat that other muscle meat, which raises the fat content in the diet.

-- Five ounces of organic Shiitake mushrooms - cooling and draining.
+- 16 oz of organic Shiitake mushrooms - cooling and draining.
 Mushrooms contain polysaccharides, especially Lentinan, powerful compounds that help in building immunity.
 They also have a protein called lectin, which attacks cancerous cells and prevents them from multiplying.
 These mushrooms can stimulate the production of interferon in the body.

-- One small head of organic broccoli - see the anti-cancer effects of kale; contains sulforaphane which targets cancer Stem cells.
+- 10 oz of organic broccoli - see the anti-cancer effects of kale; contains sulforaphane which targets cancer Stem cells.

-- 1/2 teaspoon organic flax seed oil - contains antioxidants and Omega fatty acids.
+- 6.25 tbsp of flaxseed oil - contains antioxidants and Omega fatty acids.
 In animal studies, the plant omega-3 fatty acid found in flaxseed, called ALA, inhibited tumor incidence and growth.
 Flax seed lignans also help protect against cancer.

-- 5 drops Vitamin D3 - boosts immunity; may inhibit proliferation, invasiveness, and metastasis of cancer cells.
+- 10 drops Vitamin D3 by Rx Vitamins - boosts immunity; may inhibit proliferation, invasiveness, and metastasis of cancer cells.
 Helps with absorption of calcium.

 This is the starting point for Myra's diet.
 I'm sure it will be modified many times as we move forward, depending on her response.
 Right now, she thinks eating Daddy's home made food four times a day is AWESOME!